 The growing concentration of voting power among several large asset managers, combined with the increasing prevalence of E&S-related proposals and investor disagreements over them, has generated a heated debate and concerns about large asset managers' voting power.
 These concerns have led to several policy proposals, including the INDEX Act, and have encouraged major fund managers to offer "voting choice" to their clients.
 Under voting choice, investors of the fund can choose whether to delegate their votes to the fund or to exercise their voting rights themselves.
-The goal of this paper is to study the implications of voting choice for investor welfare and to analyze the effectiveness of related policy proposals.
+This paper develops a theory of delegation of voting rights and studies the implications of voting choice and the effectiveness of related policy proposals.

 We show that whether voting choice is beneficial for investors crucially depends on whether investors retain their votes because of their private preferences or their private information.
 If the reason for offering voting choice is that investors have heterogeneous preferences, but investors are uninformed about the value of the proposal, then the equilibrium under voting choice is generally inefficient: it features either too little or too much delegation.
 Greater heterogeneity in investors' preferences does not necessarily make voting choice more desirable, as it may lead to excessive retention of voting rights by investors and underutilization of the fund manager's information.
-Moreover, the form of preference heterogeneity matters: depending on whether all investors, or only the more extreme investors, become more concerned about their private values, voting choice can either dominate or be dominated by complete delegation, and it may even be inferior to mandatory pass-through voting.
+Moreover, the form of preference heterogeneity matters:

+depending on whether moderate investors, or only the more extreme investors, become more concerned about their private values, voting choice can either dominate or be dominated by complete delegation, and it may even be inferior to mandatory pass-through voting.